-Except as otherwise authorized in writing by the Department, FHMA, and UMTA, where state or federal funds are to be used, the MPO shall not execute any contract or obligate itself in any other manner with any third party with respect to the Project without the prior written concurrence of the Department, FHWA, and UMTA.
-Subletting of consultants contracts involving funds administered by FEWA shall be in accordance with the requirements of Paragraph 65(5) of Volume 4, Chapter 1 Section 2, Subsection 2, of the Federal-Aid Highway Program Manual.
+Subletting written concurrence of the Department, FHWA, and UMPA. of consultants contracts involving funds administered by FEMA sha be in accordance with the requirements of Paragraph 65(5) of Volume 4, Chapter 1 Section 2, Subsection 2, of the Federal-Aid unsatisfactory Highway Program Manual.